 8. Enjoy delicious food and drink at York's famous culinary festivals, York

-York is another beautiful historic city that’s ideal for a mini break.
-And as well as the city’s most popular attractions like the Jorvik Viking Centre, York Dungeon, and the Shambles, there’s plenty of other things going on in September too.
+York is another beautiful historic city that’s ideal for a mini-break.
+And there are plenty of things going on in September.

-As Yorkshire’s biggest outdoor beer festival, you’ll have the chance to try around 200 beers and ciders – plus a selection of world wines, meads, prosecco, and spirits.
-There are also plenty of hot food stalls and musical acts, so it’s a great way to spend a day.
+From the 17th–20th September, you can check out the York Beer & Cider Festival, held in the gorgeous grounds of St Lawrence Church.
+It’s Yorkshire’s biggest outdoor beer festival, so you’ll have the chance to try around 200 beers and ciders – plus a selection of world wines, meads, prosecco, and spirits.
+With plenty of hot food stalls and musical acts, too, it’s a great way to spend a day.

-If you’re a foodie, you might prefer to visit York in late September, as the York Food & Drink Festival runs from the 20th-29th September.
+If you’re a foodie, you might prefer to visit York in late September, as the York Food & Drink Festival runs from the 19th-28th September.

 Some activities have an entry price, but others are completely free.
 You can taste your way around local food stalls, independent restaurants, and food retailers in and around York.
 Check out the full festival programme on the official website using the button below.